Nerwyn/ha-nunjucks/README.md

 `renderTemplate` will return an empty string for strings that may have been cast from nullish non-numerical values, such as `undefined`, `null`, and `None` (case sensitive).

+### Global Environment

+ha-nunjucks creates one global object on the browser window, which contains an nunjucks environment used by all custom element instances that use ha-nunjucks.
+This prevents redundant re-initializing of ha-nunjucks across many custom elements and a significant initial page load speedup.
+If multiple different custom elements use ha-nunjucks, they will all use the same shared nunjucks environment which is initialized the first time one of them is loaded. ha-nunjucks will also check the version that is loaded, and overwrite it if one custom element has a new version than the currently loaded version.

 ## Available Extensions

 The vast majority of the [Home Assistant template extensions](https://www.home-assistant.io/docs/configuration/templating/#home-assistant-template-extensions) have been implemented into this package.
 If there are functions that you use that are not currently supported or don't behave exactly like their jinja2 versions, please make a feature request or try adding it to the project yourself and create a pull request.